-Rarebits raises $6 million for site where you can buy and sell CryptoKitties
+Rare Bits raises $6 million for site where you can buy and sell CryptoKitties

 One thing the company is addressing is how to make cryptocurrency more familiar to the mainstream consumers.

-Mahajan said the company has also launched a closed beta for something new called Fanbits.
-With Fanbits, the company is partnering with influencers on Twitch and other social media to create blockchain-based celebrity memorabilia and collectibles for the influencers’ audiences.
+Mahajan said the company has also launched a closed beta for something new called Fan Bits.
+With Fan Bits, the company is partnering with influencers on Twitch and other social media to create blockchain-based celebrity memorabilia and collectibles for the influencers’ audiences.

 “They can create new content on the blockchain to monetize the audience directly,” Mahajan said.
-“Imagine if Beyoncé released 10 offline tickets to a backstage event.
+“Imagine if Beyoncé released 10 offline crypto tickets to a backstage event.
 How many people would bid for that?”

-Rarebits has eight employees.
+Rare Bits has eight employees.
 Besides Mahajan, the cofounders include CEO Dave Pekar, Danny Lee, and Payom Dousti.
 They originally got together to make a blockchain game, like a Hearthstone for blockchain.
 They started to realize that they had an opportunity for a marketplace for blockchain characters and items, as they go from one game to another.